andrewcooke/choochoo/docs/impulse.md

     to zone 5 is normalized to the range 0-1.
 Finally, this normalized value is raised to the power `gamma`.

-    This "gamma correction" is a standard technique for parameterising uncertainty in the shape of a function.
+    This "gamma correction" is a standard technique for parameterizing uncertainty in the shape of a function.
 A value of `gamma` greater than 1 will give a "concave" curve - in this case implying that high zones are significantly more important than low zones.
     A value of `gamma` less than 1 will give a "convex" curve - implying that low zones are similar in importance to high zones.

-    This step accomodates different ideas about how the body responds to exercise - whether all levels of exertion should be weighted similarly, or whether harder efforts are "worth more" in some way.
+    This step accommodates different ideas about how the body responds to exercise - whether all levels of exertion should be weighted similarly, or whether harder efforts are "worth more" in some way.